Sarah Maldoror (1929-2020)

 French filmmaker of French West Indies descent, Sarah Maldoror, died in Paris at the age of 91 on Monday April 13, due to complications from the coronavirus.
 Born Sarah Ducados, to a Guadeloupian father and a mother from the southwest of France, she chose her artist’s name as homage to The Songs of Maldoror, the work of the surrealist poet Comte de Lautréamont.
-Maldoror spent time with the pioneers of the African liberation movements, in Guinea, Algeria and Guinea Bissau, alongside her companion, Mario Pinto de Andrade, a poet and politician from Angola, who founded the Movement for the Liberation of Angola (MPLA) and became the liberated country’s first president in 1960.
+Maldoror spent time with the pioneers of the African liberation movements, in Guinea, Algeria and Guinea Bissau, alongside her companion, Mario Pinto de Andrade, a poet and politician from Angola, who founded and was the first president of the Movement for the Liberation of Angola (MPLA).

 Starting out in theatre, she founded “Les griots” in her early career, the first troop of African and Afro-Caribbean actors, “to put an end to the roles of servant, and make known black artists and writers”.
 She attended a drama school in Paris, then received a scholarship to study at the Moscow Film Academy in 1961-62, where she met Ousmane Sembène.

-Maldoror is known as the first African woman director of a feature film.
-Her 1968 debut film Monagambée, which examines torture techniques used by the French in the Algerian war, was selected for the Directors’ Fortnight at Cannes in 1971.
+Maldoror is known as the first black woman who shot a feature film in Africa.
+Her 1968 debut film Monagambée, which examines torture techniques used against an Angolan resistance militant by the Portuguese army, was selected for the Directors’ Fortnight at Cannes in 1971.
 Maldoror’s best known work is the feature film Sambizanga (1972), based on a screenplay by Maurice Pons and Mario Pinto de Andrade, about the Angola liberation struggle (1961-1974), as seen from a woman’s perspective.
 She had previously also worked as an assistent director on Gillo Pontecorvo’s The Battle of Algiers (1966).

 Several films of Maldoror are available online: